-Rotterdam used to have a lot of cinemas, do check the Bioscooproute, but most of them slowly disappeared from the surface.
+Rotterdam used to have a lot of cinemas, do check the Bioscooproute, but most of them slowly disappeared from the streets.
 Some only to remain with names like Corso or Thalia.
 Youngsters visit them now and they probably don’t even know what the venues were before the spaces were turned into a club.

 The surviving theatres Lantaren Venster (LV) (check out the Lantaren Venster article) and Cinerama are the two left standing with an alternative program besides the mainstream Pathé.

-Cinerama at the WestBlaak upgraded their venue recently so it can hold more movie loving visitors.
+Cinerama at the WestBlaak upgraded their venue so it can hold more movie loving visitors.
 Some halls have bigger chairs and offer more legroom.

 These locations are also part of the annual International Filmfestival Rotterdam at the end of January and other events or are for rent.